lynwoodsan/dimos/docker/navigation/README.md

 ### In the container

-In the container you can run any of the ROS or python code.
+In the container you can run any of the ROS or Python code.

 #### ROS